Alexl22437/Battle-Bots/JOURNAL.md

 <img src="Images/image cv2.png" width="400"/>

 I created my own simulation on Fusion 360 to test the weapon's stress points when force is applied on it.
-This allowed to to create the most optimal blade which distributes force across a large portion of the blade minimizes stress concentrations, leading to improved durability and reduced risk of failure during high-impact scenarios.
+This allowed me to create the most optimal blade which distributes force across a large portion of the blade minimizes stress concentrations, leading to improved durability and reduced risk of failure during high-impact scenarios.

 ---